Golfer’s elbow: Strengthening and stretching exercises

 What are eccentric exercises?

-Eccentric exercises strengthen the muscles that are used when hitting a golf ball, for instance.
+Eccentric exercises for the forearm strengthen the muscles that are used when hitting a golf ball, for instance.

 1. Hold a weight in your hand (on the side of your body that is affected) and sit down.